opensrp/fhircore/docs/configuration.md

 TODO

-How to add configs to the server
+How to add configs to the server.

-How to properly add those configs to local and use them with /debug suffix
+How to properly add those configs to local and use them with /debug suffix.